Salford Red Devils given major blow as council end stadium negotiations

-SALFORD RED DEVILS have been given a major stadium blow as Salford City Council have ended all negotiations for the future of the Salford Community Stadium.
+SALFORD RED DEVILS have been given a major blow as the local council have ended all negotiations over a purchase of their stadium.

-The Council statement reads: “It has now been possible for the council to progress negotiations and carry out a detailed due diligence exercise as required in a timely manner.
+The council statement read: “It has not been possible for the council to progress negotiations and carry out a detailed due diligence exercise as required in a timely manner.

 “We understand how difficult and uncertain this situation has been for supporters, staff, players and everyone connected to Salford Red Devils.
 We share your frustration and concern.
 Like you, we care deeply about the future of the club and the role rugby league plays in Salford’s sporting identity and community life.